Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: National Institutes of Health

-This shows that many seniors are looking for safer and more natural ways to improve their health and supplement their traditional treatments.
-Taking natural herbs is an attractive option for those who may want additional health benefits without risking the potentially severe side effects of modern medications.
+This demonstrates that many seniors seek safer, more natural ways to improve their health and supplement traditional treatments.
+Taking natural herbs appeals to those wanting additional health benefits without risking the potentially severe side effects of modern medications.

 Among the most common herbal supplements used by American adults are echinacea, cranberry, garlic, ginseng, and ginkgo biloba.